 Tech Brief: Workspace app

-As users access their resources – SaaS apps, web apps, Windows apps, Linux apps, desktops, and data – from numerous corporate and personal devices, they need a simple and unified experience that enables them to seamlessly gain access to everything.
+As users access their resources – SaaS apps, web apps, Windows apps, Linux apps, and desktops– from numerous corporate and personal devices, they need a simple and unified experience that enables them to seamlessly gain access to everything.
 Organizations also must make it easy for users to onboard new devices while ensuring that centralizing security controls do not negatively impact the users’ experiences.

-Workspace app gives users a personalized interface enabling instant access to all their SaaS and web apps, files, virtual Windows apps, virtual Linux apps, desktops, mobile apps, Citrix Virtual Apps and Desktops, and data.
+Workspace app gives users a personalized interface enabling instant access to all their SaaS and web apps, virtual Windows apps, virtual Linux apps, desktops, mobile apps, and Citrix Virtual Apps and Desktops.
 It is an all-in-one interface powered by Citrix Workspace services and it provides the visual interface for Citrix Workspace.

 Users either can opt for a locally installed Workspace app on their desktops and mobile devices or use their local browsers to access a web-based workspace.
 Regardless of the selected approach and the chosen device, the overall experience remains familiar and comfortable while automatically adjusting to the device’s form factor and touch-based capabilities.
 Workspace app incorporates multiple engines allowing users access to numerous types of app and data resources.
 Each engine optimizes the user experience for a particular resource.
 It provides the organization with insights into user activities and potential security threats.

 To speed up the initial deployment, the Workspace app only incorporates the engines associated with subscribed resources.
 If the organization does not subscribe to SaaS and web app resources, Workspace app does not deploy related engines.